router5/router5.github.io/_guides/configuring-routes.md

 List of __options__ supported:

 - `useHash`: `true` or `false`.
 If `true`, a hash will be prepended to the route path.
+- `hashPrefix`: a prefix to add to paths with hash.
+Set it to `!` for hashbang URLs.
 - `defaultRoute`: the default route, see [navigation guide](/docs/navigation.html).
 - `defaultParams`: the default route params.